 Arrangements have been made with the Cambridge University Press for the production of a quarterly journal, the British Journal of Nutrition, which will be devoted to the publication of original work in all branches of nutrition.

-The green synthesis of nanoparticles from biomass and waste is reviewed with a focus on synthetic mechanisms and applications in energy production and storage, medicine, environmental remediation, and agriculture and food.
+The green synthesis of nanoparticles from biomass and waste with a focus on synthetic mechanisms and applications in energy production and storage, medicine, environmental remediation, and agriculture and food is reviewed.

 A pipeline for fine-tuning and RAG is proposed, and the tradeoffs of both are presented for multiple popular LLMs, including Llama2-13B, GPT-3.5, and GPT-4.